Topend 100 hour maintenance for paramotors

 Use a finger coated with 2 stroke oil to lubricate the cylinder wall and other parts including the piston and rings.
 You cannot put too much oil on these parts when reassembling the engine.

 Install the piston ring(s).
 Remember that there is a special tang in the ring land that must be lined up with the gap in the ring.
 A ring compressor is not needed for these small engines.
 Do not waste money on this tool.

 The rest of the installation is fairly straight forward (the reverse of the steps given on the engine rebuilding page).

-ALWAYS RETORQUE THE CYLINDER NUTS AFTER THE FIRST HOUR OF FLIGHT.
+ALWAYS RETORQUE THE CYLINDER NUTS AFTER THE FIRST FEW HOURS OF FLIGHT.
 They DO loosen.